Techniques for mapping your digital customer journeys across different touchpoints with the RACE Framework

 This provides key points on my journey and identifies influence and decision points, such as:

-- Decision to stick with existing Mobile Operator (Step 3 – Review of available phones and costs);
+- The decision to stick with existing Mobile Operator (Step 3 – Review of available phones and costs);

 - Influence on phone selected (Step 4 – Review of phones and opinions & Step 5 – Trial of potential phones at store and recommendation);